ComunidadAylas/PackSquash/CODE_OF_CONDUCT.md

 When somebody leaves or disengages from the project, we ask that they do so in a way that minimises disruption to the project.
 They should tell people they are leaving and take the proper steps to ensure that others can pick up where they left off.

-## Our Non-Standards

-Any conduct that goes against our standards is not acceptable.
-Examples include:

-* Violence, threats of violence or violent language directed against another person.
-* Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
-* Trolling, insulting or derogatory comments, and personal or political attacks.
-* Public or private harassment.
-* Publishing others' private information, such as a physical or email address, without their explicit permission.
-* Advocating for, or encouraging, any of the above behavior.
-* Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior, and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful to this Code of Conduct.

 Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.